gprmarquez/temp.gprmarquez.github.io/index.md

   feature: san_diego.jpg
 ---

-<h3>About Me Test</h3>
+<h3>About Me</h3>
-I am currently a Software Engineering Fellow at <a href="https://fellowship.mlh.io/" target="_blank">Major League Hacking</a>, where my 10-person pod is split to work on various projects with a new theme every two weeks.
+I just graduated as a Software Engineering Fellow at <a href="https://fellowship.mlh.io/" target="_blank">Major League Hacking</a>, where my 10-person pod was split to work on various projects with a new theme every two weeks.
 Since graduating with a business management degree from <a href="https://business.ucr.edu/" target="_blank">UC Riverside</a> in 2018, I have been an Assistant Prospect Researcher at <a href="https://breakthrough.caltech.edu/" target="_blank">Caltech</a>, researching and recording information about 120K+ institute constituents in our _Ellucian Advance_ database.

 <br />
 <h3>Getting Started with Code</h3>